Alcaher2007/rsschool-2019Q1-cv/cv.md

 I am studying at the Belarusian State University of Economics (BSEU).
 Department of Applied Mathematics and Cybernetics.
 The second course of full-time training in the economics of cybernetics.
 I also took part in the selection for ITransition courses on frontend development, but after offensive criticism towards EPAM, I stopped trying to get there.
-I had the pleasure to attend a seminar from Business Youth, I learned more about these information giants and became convinced of the illiteracy of these ìbusinessmenî.
+I had the pleasure to attend a seminar from Business Youth, I learned more about these information giants and became convinced of the illiteracy of these ‚Äúbusinessmen‚Äù.
 Pass the course tester.

 7. **English level**